RileyXX/PlexPreferNonForcedSubs/README.md

 ## Instructions:
 ##### Windows:
 To use this script on Windows.
 Simply install latest version of [Python](https://www.python.org/downloads/).
-1. Download the .py script from the [repository](https://github.com/RileyXX/PlexDefaultSubtitleChanger/blob/main/PlexPreferNonForcedSubs.py).
+1. Download the latest .py script from the [releases](https://github.com/RileyXX/PlexDefaultSubtitleChanger/releases) page.
 2. Replace xxxxxxx in the script with your [plex api token](https://www.plexopedia.com/plex-media-server/general/plex-token/).
 3. Make sure Plex media server is running locally then run the script and watch it work its magic.